GSA/centers-of-excellence/about/team.md

         bio: >-
           Alexandra Porter has served in the public sector for at least 8 years, working with various government agencies.
 At the Data and Analytics Center with the Centers of Excellence, she enhances data maturity across the federal government through the development of a strong, tailored data strategy.
 Alexandra has also conducted assessments of the Office of Personnel Management data environment, addressed gaps and provided recommendations for improvements and enhancement opportunities.
         linkedin: alexandra-porter-497b7498
-      - name: Ambuj Neupane
-        img: AmbujNeupane19.jpg
-        center: Data & Analytics Lead
-        bio: >-
-          Ambuj Neupane has over 8 years of public sector experience building organizational capacity and managing modernization projects, most recently with the U.S. Small Business Administration.
-As part of the Data and Analytics CoE, Neupane’s responsibilities include advising partner agencies on best practices for data governance and lifecycle data management as well as managing technical deliverables to advance data-driven decision making.
-Neupane currently partners with the Office of Personnel Management (OPM) and the U.S. Department of Housing and Urban Development (HUD).
-        linkedin: ambuj-neupane
       - name: Satyajeet Dhumne
         img: SatyajeetDhumne19.jpg
         center: Data & Analytics Lead